 Our Classrooms and Services

-The Olmsted Falls Early Childhood Center (ECC) currently has seven integrated preschool classes (4 AM classes and 3 PM classes), each comprised of up to eight (8) children with identified special needs along with four (4) typically developing peer role models.
-Each class is taught by one of our four licensed early childhood intervention specialists, who is assisted in the classroom by one or two paraprofessionals.
+The Olmsted Falls Early Childhood Center (ECC) currently has four integrated preschool classes (2 AM classes and 2 PM classes), each comprised of up to eight (8) children with identified special needs along with four (5) typically developing peer role models.
+Each class is taught by one of our three licensed early childhood intervention specialists, who is assisted in the classroom by one or two paraprofessionals.

-In addition to our seven integrated preschool classes, Olmsted Falls Early Childhood Center also has available a PM class for preschoolers with moderate-to-intensive special education needs.
+In addition to our four integrated preschool classes, Olmsted Falls Early Childhood Center also has available an AM and PM class for preschoolers with moderate-to-intensive special education needs.
 There are no typically developing peers enrolled in that class.

 Not all preschoolers who are found eligible for special education services are served in a center-based classroom at the ECC.
 For some children with mild or moderate communication delays, the IEP team (which includes the child’s parent) decide that speech therapy sessions provided by our licensed speech/language pathologists is the most appropriate way to meet the child’s needs.
 While the individual needs of our students with IEPs drive lesson planning in our classrooms, our preschool teachers are expert at providing developmentally appropriate learning experiences for all of the preschool students in their classes using a theme-based format.
 Our thematic curriculum is aligned with the Early Learning Content Standards provided by the Ohio Department of Education.
 These state standards include: language arts, math, science, and social studies.
 Our classrooms are specially designed for children of all ability levels; modifications and adaptations are utilized to maximize learning.
 Developmentally appropriate activities are implemented, peer relations encouraged, and compassion for others discovered.
 Preschool children also participate in a gross motor period every day which includes two theme-based, structured junior P.E. classes each week.